 - Brainwashed and Crazy: Midori and Gen end up like this at different times, and Sanshirou has to rescue them.

 - Bruce Lee Clone: Arguably, Fan Lee.
-He's even seen making a Badass Pose a la Bruce Lee in the original series's ED.
+He's even seen making a very badass pose a la Bruce Lee in the original series's ED.

 - Calling Your Attacks